Table of Contents

 Also, a new trend is to allow distributors to connect to your PIM system via distributor portals and get updated product information in the format and structure they prefer.
 You assign a channel to a distributor’s account and set up authorizations and access levels.

 The exchange of information in a PIM system can take place not only through the export and import of individual files but also through direct integration with other systems such as CRM, ERP, DAM, MAM, CMS etc. The data transfer between systems is enabled by the presence of the built-in API and appropriate plugins (connectors) individually developed for each third-party system.

 The integration through API provides the transfer of all objects and media; the storage of data structures (catalogs, associations), all attributes and attribute groups; channel matching.
 Data transfer can take place both manually and automatically, in one or both directions.
 The main prerequisite is a preliminary field matching between the PIM system and the third-party system.

 As you can see, a PIM system can provide you with all functions necessary to speed up the processing of product information enhancing its quality, and allowing a company to focus on expanding the range of products and their new development strategies, which as a result will increase the company's revenue.

-It should be noted, however, that not all systems have all the previously considered functions so you have to be very careful in choosing the system that suits you exactly.
-To do this, we encourage you to read the article on 8 tips for a successful PIM choice.
+It should be noted, however, that not all systems have all the previously considered functions so you have to be very careful in choosing the system that suits your businesses needs, priorities and budget.